kaizenmantra/gptfy-prompts-mock/prompts-new/Deal-Risk-Intelligence.md

 - No unnecessary explanations or placeholders

 Critical Instructions:
-1. Calculate actual risk scores - do not use placeholder values
+1. Calculate actual risk scores for ALL opportunities - do not use placeholder values
-2. Generate specific recommendations based on data patterns
+2. MANDATORY: Create visual risk cards for ALL opportunities in the data
+3. MANDATORY: Include visual risk factor breakdown for ALL opportunities
+4. Use VISUAL elements (progress bars, gauges, icons) instead of lengthy text
-3. Identify the 2-3 most critical deals requiring immediate attention
+5. Identify the 2-3 most critical deals requiring immediate attention
-4. Include total dollar amounts at risk for executive visibility
+6. Include total dollar amounts at risk for executive visibility
-5. Show clear next actions with timeframes
+7. Show clear next actions with timeframes for each opportunity
-6. Color-code all risk indicators consistently
+8. Color-code all risk indicators consistently using Champion Network Analysis color scheme
-7. Ensure all opportunity records are analyzed and displayed
-8. Generate insights that go beyond just displaying data
+9. Make it dashboard-like with visual elements, NOT report-like with paragraphs
+10. Focus on actionable insights through visual representation, not extensive text analysis

 Use risk intelligence to drive action, not just provide information.